ComplexNetTSP/NET4255/README.md

     * The IP address of the client
     * The current date
 * Your flask application should display the last 10 records of the database
-* Update Fask app version displayed on the page to V2
+* Update Flask app version displayed on the page to V2
 * Finaly deploy your services using a docker compose file with the following elements:
   * Docker service for your website (your flask application)
   * Docker service for your mongodb database
   * Network to connect the previous services
+* Send your docker container on [DockerHub](https://hub.docker.com/}) with the correct tags.
 * Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net))
   * Show the system
   * Show the container IP address